jennymi/Weather-app/README.md

 ### Purpose ☀

-This project was made to get a better understanding of react's core functionality.
+This project was made to get a better understanding of React's core functionality as well as practicing working in team in an agile environment.

 ### Technology ⛈
 * CRA as boilerplate